 This time we’re going to focus on Jenny Glow, a Jo Malone inspired scent retailing at €14.99 and over €90 cheaper than the branded equivalent.

-So does Jenny Glow pass the test and how does it compare to Jo Malone?
+So does the perfume dupe pass the test and how does it compare to Jo Malone?

 The light and fresh scent of the wood sage and sea salt fragrance smells similar to the Jo Malone brand.
 I’m really impressed with how long it lasts throughout the day, as I didn’t have to reapply once.